Ronato Alcano: Career history

 After graduating in elementary school, Alcano didn't proceed to high school due to financial problems.
 He then opted to play pool for a living.

 Alcano's recognitions in the Philippines began with his performances at the 2000 Rising Stars Tournament.
 By the final, he was highly favored to win the title, yet in the final match (a to 13), Alcano lost to Edgar Acaba by just a rack short, 13–12.
 Despite having a 12–7 advantage, Alcano missed while only three balls away.
 Acaba then returned to the table and won the needed 6 racks in a row to win the match and the title.

 In 2002, Alcano began to make a name for himself, and began competing in major events in the US.
 He won five tournaments in the Joss Tour and was awarded Rookie of the Year for 2002 by azbilliards.com.

 Alcano returned to the East, for the 2005 WPA Asian Nine-ball Tour, winning the Manila tournament (11-6 versus Yang Ching-shun), and qualifying for the world championship.

 Coming in as an underdog, Alcano upset German Ralf Souquet in the finals, 17 to 11 at the 2006 WPA Men's World Nine-ball Championship.
 ESPN commentator Gerry Forsyth said, "the only way to stop Alcano is to put a rattlesnake in his pocket, then ask him for a match" about Alcano's performance.
 He thus became the third Filipino to become World Champion, after Efren Reyes and Alex Pagulayan.
 In the November 2006 tournament, Alcano had been on the brink of elimination in group play before taking advantage of a soft break.
 He won just 1 of 3 group matches and scraped through as the 64th and final seed.
-Alcano then defeated local favorite Reyes and defending champion Wu Chia-ching in the knockout stages, proceeding to the final.
+Alcano then defeated local favorite Reyes and defending champion Wu Jia-qing in the knockout stages, proceeding to the final.
 For winning the tournament, Alcano won US$100,000 which is the largest first prize ever won in the world nine-ball championship.